Iasa-Global/btabok/pages/competency_model/leadership_and_management.md

 | **CITA -- Associate** | -   Learner will be able to describe the differences between leadership and management
 | | -   Learner will be able to describe the similarities, if any, between leadership and management
 | **CITA -- Specialist** |-   Learner will be able to describe a situation where good management was exhibited
-| | -   Learner will be able to describe a situation where good leadership was exhibited
-| | -   Learner will be able to describe a situation where poor management was exhibited
-| | -   Learner will be able to describe a situation where poor leadership was exhibited
 | **CITA -- Professional** | -   Learner will be able to describe a situation where good management was exhibited and discuss why.
 Was there room for improvement?
-| | -   Learner will be able to describe a situation where good leadership was exhibited and discuss why.
-Was there room for improvement?
-| | -   Learner will be able to describe a situation where poor management was exhibited and discuss why.
-Was there room for improvement?
-| | -   Learner will be able to describe a situation where poor leadership was exhibited and discuss why.
-Was there room for improvement?
-|

 ## Resource Management